def-gthill/kenpali/kenpali-semantics.md

 >> [3, 4]
 ```

+Streams can be indexed with negative numbers _if finite_.

 ```
 # Indexing with a negative index
 1 | to(5) @ -2
 >> 4
 ```

+Streams can be destructured like arrays.

 ```
 # Destructuring a stream